 Each infantry battalion has its own health centre.
 This facility provides primary care services such as maternal and child health services, preventive medical care, laboratory services and a 10-bedded ward.
-The medical staffs under command of the unit comprise of a medical officers and several military and civilian paramedics.
+The medical staffs under command of the unit comprise of medical officers and several militaries and civilian paramedics.

 Several Dental Centres are located in military camps at Brigade level.
 They are staffed by a Dental Team comprising of Dental Officers and Dental Auxiliaries.
 Dental services are also provided at the Armed Forces Hospitals, the Medical Battalions and on board of ships.